ziqintian/Music-Recommendation-Generator/README.md

 This project relies on the OpenAI API, which requires an API key.
 The API key is loaded from an environment variable called `OPENAI_API_KEY`.
 To run the code, make sure this environment variable is set to a valid OpenAI API key.

 #### Code Flow

-* The `main()` function in `recommendations.py` is the entry point for the program.
-It prompts the user for their age, gender, mood, weather, preferred genre, and favorite artists, and then uses this information to generate recommendations using the OpenAI API.

 * The `get_age()`, `get_gender()`, `get_mood()`, `get_weather()`, `get_genre()`, and `get_artists()` functions are all helper functions used by `main()` to prompt the user for information.